rchak007/decentralSeedRecover/README.md

 ### Seed phrase

-User will get the seed phrase of 15 word or 24 hr word phrase.
+User will get the seed phrase of 24 hr word phrase.
 They can write it down or keep it like you would normally.

 ### Encrypted Key